 Improves the Desirability

-I know for sure that you will go for an RV that makes you feel close to your home as much as possible because you do not want to feel like you’re stuck inside a shipping container.
+I know that you will go for an RV that makes you feel as close to your home as possible because you do not want to feel stuck in a shipping container.

-Therefore, using different types of wall paneling in the RV’s interior gives a welcoming and warm feeling.
+Therefore, using different types of wall paneling in the RV’s interior provides a welcoming and warm feeling.

 -